HelOWeen/ewa-selfdb-update/Readme.md

 handle deletions.
 The data is not actually deleted, but the space in the file is marked as _"Here's free space to use, if size permits!"_.
 Reusing the same database results in tables with old data being deleted and recreated with new data.
-As the new data not always fits perfectly in those empty gaps, 'lil "wholes" appear over time and grow in number, resulting in an increased file size.
-Compressing the database gets rid off those "wholes".
+As the new data not always fits perfectly in those empty gaps, 'lil "holes" appear over time and grow in number, resulting in an increased file size.
+Compressing the database gets rid of those "woles".

 _(For the experts out there: yeah I know, that's oversimplified ...)_